UPBGE/upbge/doc/python_api/rst/bge.logic.rst

    .. note:: Scenes in your blend file that have not been converted wont be in this list.
 This list will only contain scenes such as overlays scenes.

+.. function:: getInactiveSceneNames()

+   Gets a list of the scene's names not loaded in the game engine.

+   :rtype: list of string

 .. function:: loadGlobalDict()

    Loads bge.logic.globalDict from a file.